SolarTheBear/SolarTheBear/README.md

 - 👀 I’m interested in chess, gaming, and coding
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me - email (08huangmorris04@gmail.com)
+- 📫 How to reach me - don't